brandur/sorg/content/drafts/api-paradigms.md

 At Stripe for example, our resource updates should use `PATCH` instead of `PUT`, but they don't for historical reasons and it's probably not worth changing at this point.
-Developers will need to read the documentation anyway.
+Developers will need to read the documentation anyway, and they'll find out about our ubiquitous use of the `POST` verb when they do.

 REST also has other problems.
 Resource payloads can be quite large, and in many cases they don't map well to the